kide-vm/kide/lib/asm/README.markdown

 Supporting arm, but aimed quite specifically at raspberry pi, arm v7, floating point included

-Outputs ELF object files, with relocation support.
+Outputs Elf object files, with relocation support.

 Constant table support exists but isn't very good.
 Some addressing modes are not supported or only partially supported.